 - Bron from Scion began this way before killing his father and becoming king himself.

 - According to two 1940s comic stories, Queen Grimhilde had one of these for a brother.

 - In Teen Titans, Blackfire is first in line to inherit the position as Queen, but the fact that she was born without the superpowers that are common on her planet make her seem weak, so her younger sister Starfire becomes first in line.
 This does not sit well with Blackfire, who then sells her into slavery to get rid of her.

 - The Yellow Bastard from Sin City fits this trope and then some.
-As the son of a sadistic senator and heir to the most powerful (and evil) family in the country, he has carte-blanche to do whatever he likes.
-It includes preying on children.
+As the son of a sadistic United States Senator and heir to the most powerful (and evil) family in Basin City, Roark Junior has carte blanche to do whatever the hell he feels like with impunity — including preying on children.